The signs that someone is gaslighting you at work are also things that make for a toxic work environment.

 When someone lies to us, it shakes our confidence in them and is insulting.

 My grandma always used to say, “When you lie to me, you call me stupid.”

 I realized as I got older that people lie when they don’t think you will figure out the truth.

-Carrying out those negative feelings will make you start to doubt yourself in all areas of your life, and it’s more stress than anyone needs in their world.
+Carrying out those negative feelings will make you doubt yourself in all areas of your life, and it’s more stress than anyone needs in their world.